Copyright © 2012-3 Samaras & Associates, Inc., All Rights Reserved

 products, processes, and services for human use.
 The discipline can be roughly

-information management ergonomics, social ergonomics, and cultural ergonomics.
+ergonomics, information management ergonomics, social ergonomics, and cultural

-reliability and system safety & security (please refer to middle figure on
+system reliability and system safety & security (please refer to middle figure on

 mechatronics page).
 HF&E considerations are important at all stages of the system

 lifecycle (development, deployment, maintenance, and disposal).
+Two critical

 HF&E engineering is not merely about usability or user experience, although these